AdamB7586/UK_Counties/README.md

 # UK Counties PHP

-Product a list of UK counties using PHP.
+Produces a list of UK counties using PHP.
 Can be used to store county ID's rather than names.

 ## Installation